Students and Teachers

 Watersheds in Marin County

 A watershed is all of the land that drains to a particular stream, river, or bay.
 All land, from the wildest preserve to the most densely developed urban neighborhood, is part of a watershed.
-Learn more about your watershed using the Creeks and Watersheds Interactive Map.
+Learn more about your watershed using the Marin Watersheds Interactive Map on the Streets To Creeks website.

 Healthy Watersheds work hard and provide food and fiber, clean water, and habitat for native plants and animals.
 Health watersheds are able to: